Adroiti/docs-for-code-review-tools/Detekt/NewLineAtEndOfFile.md

 ## Description

-This rule reports files which do not end with a line separator.
+Reports files which do not end with a line separator.

 ## Further Reading